Putting the power of law into community action

 Share this post

 Using the muscle of business and the might of litigation, a not-for-profit community association called Ditsobotla Services Association (DSA) has been fighting to restore essential services in the troubled Ditsobotla municipality in the North West province.
 The DSA has had success in restoring key services to their homes and businesses.
-They continue to use the courts as a legal avenue to protect basic rights to electricity for ratepayers and residents.
-They’ve also been able to generate media coverage and awareness about the challenges their community faces, and in so doing, continue to hold local government and officials to account and to find lasting solutions for their district.
+They continue to use the courts as a legal avenue to protect basic rights to water and electricity for ratepayers and residents.
+They’ve also been able to generate media coverage and awareness about the challenges their community faces, and in so doing, continue to force local government and officials to be held to account and to find lasting solutions for their district.

 What was the problem?

 The council has racked up massive debt and there is little or no service delivery.
-There is routine protest action, high anxiety and hopelessness.
+There has been lots of protest action, high anxiety and hopelessness.
 Residents say they can go six or eight weeks at a time without piped water.
-There are widespread and sustained electricity outages, a lack of sanitation services and there’s little or no road infrastructure maintenance.
+There are widespread and long electricity outages, a lack of sanitation services and there’s little or no road maintenance.

 Ditsobotla’s budget deficit is estimated to be around R171 million in the current financial year.
-The municipality owes Eskom more than R1.2 billion, R200 million to other creditors and household debt is R1.4 billion, according to BusinessTech.
+The municipality owes Eskom more than R1.2 billion, R200 million to other creditors and household debt (made up of everything that all individuals in a household owe to lenders.
+This includes credit card debt, student loan repayments, etc) is R1.4 billion, according to BusinessTech

 In 2023 a community of residents, local businesses and the farming community set up the Ditsobotla Services Association.
-The not-for-profit organisation pooled resources among members.
+The not-for-profit organisation pools resources among the members - from donations in goods, equipment and money to know-how and skills, labour and time.

-A critical component of building their strength has been through collaborating with a business organisation called Sakeliga.
-Sakeliga has as its mission to create and protect a stable environment and infrastructure for business in South Africa to flourish.
-It is also funded by members and uses litigation and dispute resolution to build legal cases against municipalities failing to deliver.
+A critical component of building their strength has been through collaborating with Sakeliga.
+This business league has as its mission to create and protect a stable environment and infrastructure for business in South Africa to flourish.
+It is also funded by members and uses litigation and dispute resolution to “establish legal precedents and good practice on dealing with municipal failure and to assist with alternative mechanisms for service delivery”, it says on its website.

-A key legal challenge in Ditsobotla has been to take Eskom to court to compel the power utility to restore electricity to the district and resolve its dispute of the municipality’s unpaid accounts through the Intergovernmental Relations Act, instead of punishing residents.
+A key legal challenge in Ditsobotla has been to take Eskom to court to compel the power utility to restore electricity to the district and sort out its dispute of the municipality’s unpaid accounts.
+This has been done using the Intergovernmental Relations Act, as they say “it is illegal for Eskom to use a town’s businesses and residents as a bargaining chip to extract payment from a municipality … They are not allowed to penalise third parties.”
+In other words, the residents and businesses can’t be out of services because of the municipality not paying its bills.

-They have also challenged the municipality for routinely cutting off electricity to DSA members, citing unpaid bills.
+They have also challenged the municipality for routinely cutting off electricity to DSA members, claiming they haven’t paid their bills.
 Sakeliga has argued that ratepayers who have used proper statutory processes - so-called Section 102 disputes - are protected from having their services cut by the municipality while a dispute is unresolved.

-Together with Sakeliga, DSA is building a case for the municipality to be placed under provincial administration.
-The Constitution allows for provincial intervention when a local government authority does not fulfil its executive obligations.
+Together with Sakeliga, DSA is building a case for the municipality to be placed under Section 139(5) provincial administration and possibly also for national administration Section 139(7).

-• The community got organised – they started an association that recognised the value of combining resources such as funds, skills, time and labour.
+• The community got organised – started an association that recognised the advantage of combining resources from funds, skills, time and labour.

-• They found support, sponsorship and partnered with other organisations with similar objectives, in their case – Sakeliga.
+• Finding support, sponsorship and common goals with other organisations, in their case – Sakeliga.

-• They used legally established procedures for dispute resolution – they used litigation to defend their rights under the rule of law.
+• Using legally established ways to resolve disputes; using litigation to defend rights under the rule of law.

-• They alerted the media – using the power of publicity to spotlight the challenges of a dysfunctional municipality.
+• Alerting the media – using the power of publicity to spotlight the challenges of a broken municipality.

-• They kept an open-door policy to assist the municipality and attended meetings aimed at creating dialogue to find ways to end protest action, resolve billing disputes and to restore and sustain service delivery.
+• Working with the municipality - they were open to assisting the municipality and attending meetings aimed at finding ways to resolve billing disputes and to restore and sustain service delivery, thereby ending protest action.

-• They agreed to be on the side of the broader community, not just DSA members.
+• Being on the side of the broader community; not just DSA members.

 Acknowledgements